stevedonovan/Lake/doc/index.md

 the `CL` compiler output has to be filtered for dependency information to be extracted.
 `lake.output_filter` is a bonus that came from that basic functionality.)

-(Look at the example lakefile in `examples/errors` for a version that handles both compilers.)
+Look at the example lakefile in `examples/errors` for a version that handles both compilers.
+This organizes the filter as an installable plugin which can be fetched remotely with:

+    $ lake -install get:cpp.filter.lua

+In that more elaborate C++ example, I get 125 lines of raw output using mingw, which is filtered to 9 much shorter lines.

 ### Adding a New Language